NamitSingh14/geog458_final_project/README.md

 - Clickable counties on the map to get a more granular view
 - Different color schemes to make it more accessible for color-blind users
 - Side by side comparisons of a given state and the entirety of the USA
-- Timeline slider from `1895` to `2022` to let the user select a specific time period.
+- Year slider from `2000` to `2015` to let the user select a specific time period.
+- Month slider to view specific months for a given year.

 ### Target Audience
-The target audience for this project are the researchers trying to understand or visualize climate change in the USA over the last 100 years.
+The target audience for this project are the researchers trying to understand or visualize climate change in the USA between 2000 and 2015.
 It also made for the other students in the course as it might be relevant to them as well.

 ### Multimedia
 - An interactive map is definitely required where we can show temperatures and precipitations over a given time period